Blendify/blender-manual/blender_docs/manual/compositing/types/color/mix.rst

 .. figure:: /images/Compositing-Mix-watermark-encode.jpg

-   Embedding your mark in an Image using a Mark and Specific Position
+   Embedding your mark in an Image using a Mark and Specific Position.

 Of course, if you *want* people to notice your mark, don't scale it so much,